KumarrGulshan/MantraText/DOCUMENTATION.md

-# Comprehensive Documentation: MindCore GPT-style LLM Project
+# Comprehensive Documentation: MantraText GPT-style LLM Project

 This document provides a detailed overview of the MindCore project, which focuses on building a small-scale, GPT-style Large Language Model (LLM) from scratch using PyTorch.
 The goal is to provide an educational and functional implementation of the Transformer decoder-only architecture.